batazor/microservice-template-ddd/README.md

-# microservice-template
+# microservice-template by ddd

-Example use practices for robovoice.
-As example ping-pong service.
+DDD example use micriservices.

 ### Getting Started